Religious trauma syndrome: Betrayal trauma and shattered assumptions theory

-Religious trauma can be compared to betrayal trauma because of the trust placed in authoritarian communities and religious leaders causing harm to individuals.
-Betrayal trauma theory also acknowledges the power of shattered assumptions in causing trauma.
+Religious trauma can be compared to betrayal trauma because of the trust placed in authoritarian communities and religious leaders which causes harm to individuals.
+Betrayal trauma theory also acknowledges the power of shattered assumptions to cause trauma.
 With RTS, individuals are not only experiencing betrayal from family, religious community, and trusted faith leaders, they are also experiencing a shattered faith.
 The potential extremity of feelings in relation to losing one's worldview while also losing emotional and social support to get through any given crisis can cause further trauma.

 While fear paradigms tend to focus on treating symptoms of trauma through exposure therapy and attention to emotional regulation, betrayal trauma theory looks at the social context in which the betrayal occurred, placing the pathology in the traumatic event rather than the individual.
 This affects treatment approaches and also informs the treatment for RTS.

 Religious harm and trauma

-The psychological harm that can be caused by authoritarian religion has been addressed by authors prior to the naming of religious trauma syndrome.
+The psychological harm that can be caused by authoritarian religion has been addressed by authors prior to the naming of the religious trauma syndrome.
 These writings have included work by psychologists and therapists (Tarico, Ray, Winell, Kramer & Alstad, Hassan, Cohen, Watters, Greven, Moyers), and many memoirs from former believers, including former pastors (Babinski, Loftus, Barker, DeWitt).
-The work of cult specialist Stephen Hassan applies to any authoritarian group that applies "undue influence."
-Journalist Janet Heimlich, in her research on child maltreatment in religious communities, identified the most damaging groups as having a Bible belief system that creates an authoritarian, isolative, threat-based model of reality.
+The work of cult specialist Stephen Hassan applies to any authoritarian group that applies "undue influence".
+Journalist Janet Heimlich, in her research on child maltreatment in religious communities, identified the most damaging groups as having a Bible-belief system that creates an authoritarian, isolative, threat-based model of reality.

+The specific semi-medical metaphors of religion as a memetic virus or of "God as a virus" have gained some attention.

 Related empirical research

-Stress

-Medical research in the area of stress and traumatic events reveals evidence of resulting disease and mental illness.
-The work on "stressful life events," while neglecting to specifically list religious harm or leaving one's faith as stressful events, shows very clearly how stress can activate the nervous system and cause disease.
-Studies on animals suggest that trauma can have lasting effects on the amygdala, hippocampus, and prefrontal cortex.